AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/send-parameters.md

 };
 ```

-Purchase information is passed to Target when the `commerce` field group has `puchases.value` set to `1`.
+Purchase information is passed to Target when the `commerce` field group has `purchases.value` set to `1`.
 The order ID and order total are automatically mapped from the `order` object.
 If the `productListItems` array is present, then the `SKU` values are use for `productPurchasedId`.

-Platform Web SDK example using `sendEvent` command:
+Platform Web SDK examples using `sendEvent` command:

+>[!TAB JavaScript]

 ```JavaScript
 alloy("sendEvent", {